Scribilicious/bludit-plugin-minjs/README.md

-# "MinJs Compiler" a Bludit Plugin
+# "MinJS Compiler" a Bludit Plugin

 ## Introduction
-MinJs Compiler compiles your JS files into one compact JS file.
+MinJS Compiler compiles your JS files into one compact JS file.

 ## Features